kevin-flaherty/ALMA-Disk-Code/README.md

 pv.py: A python function for generating a PV diagram from an ALMA dataset

+azav.py: A python function for generating an azimuthally average radial profile from an ALMA dataset

 alma_chisq.pdf: A introduction to manipulating ALMA visibility data within IDL or Python.
 Focused mainly on how to read the data into your favorite programming environment.